SreeyuR/cs-165-final-project/README.md

 - Allow for **machine-specific** and **cross-machine generalization** studies
 - Maintain **consistency and reproducibility** across experiments
 - Enable **robust distributional learning** for predictive modeling

+Steps to running models

+1. Clone
+2. run `python replace_path.py /path/to/project "/groups/tensorlab/sratala/fno-disruption-pred/" "/new/user/global/path/"` where you replace /new/user/global/path/ with the global path to your project directory.
+FOr example, mine was `/groups/tensorlab/sratala/fno-disruption-pred/`.
+3.